+Declaration: OS_WaitMsg (

-Type: Declaration: Macro (invokes OSWaitEvent()) OS_WaitMsg (OStypeEcbP ecbP, OStypeMsg msgP, OStypeDelay timeout, label); Callable from: Contained in: Enabled by: Task only salvo.h OSENABLE_MESSAGES, OSEVENTS Affected by: OSENABLE_STACK_CHECKING, OSENABLE_TIMEOUTS, OSLOGGING Description: Wait the current task on a message, with a timeout.
+OStypeEcbP ecbP, OStypeMsg msgP, OStypeDelay timeout);

+Enabled by: OSENABLE_MESSAGES, OSEVENTS Affected by: OSENABLE_STACK_CHECKING, timeout.
 If the message is available, make msgP point to it, and continue.
 If it's not available, return to the scheduler and continue waiting.
 If the timeout expires before the message becomes available, continue execution of the task, with the timeout flag set.

+OSENABLE TIMEOUTS, OSLOGGING

+Description: Wait the current task on a message, with a

+Parameters: ecbP: a to the message's ecb.

+msgP: a pointer to a message

+Specify a timeout of OSNO_TIMEOUT if the task is to wait the message indefinitely.

+Do not call OS_WaitMsg() from within an ISR!

+Should a timeout occur while waiting the message queue, the message pointer is invalid.
+A task may only extract the message's contents via the message pointer if it has successfully waited the message queue event without a timeout.

-Parameters: ecbP: a to the message's ecb. msgP: a pointer to a message timeout: an integer (>=0) specifying the desired timeout in system ticks. label: a unique label.
-Returns: Stack Usage: 2 Notes Specify a timeout of a sage indefinitely.
-DSNO_TIMEOUT if the task is to wait the mes- Do not call OS_WaitM sg() from within an ISR!
-After a timeout occurs s the message pointer is invalid. sage MSG_KEY_PRESS TaskRcvKeys() while contents (the key pres , TaskRcvKeys() waits forever for the mes- ED.
-No processing power is allocated to e it is waiting.
-Once the message arrives, its sed) are copied to a local variable and appro- Note that correct casting and dereferencing priate action is taken.
+In the example below, TaskRcvKeys() waits forever for the message MSG_KEY_PRESSED.
+No processing power is allocated to TaskRcvKeys() while it is waiting.
+Once the message arrives, its contents (the key pressed) are copied to a local variable and appropriate action is taken.
 Note that correct casting and dereferencing of the pointer msgP are required in order to extract the contents of the message correctly.
 After TaskRcvKeys() acts on the key pressed, it resumes waiting for the message.

-'''

-See Also

 OSCreateMsg(), OSReadMsg(), OSSignalMsg(), OSTryMsg()

-Example

-void TaskRcvKeys(void)

-{

-static char key;

-static OStypeMsgP msgP;

-for (;;)

-{

-/ Wait forever for a new key.

-/

-OS_WaitMsg(MSG_KEY_PRESSED_P,

-&msgP, OSNO_TIMEOUT, TaskRcvKeys1);

-/ User pressed a key! - get it.

-/

-key = (char ) msgP;

-/

-/ Act on key pressed.

-switch ( tolower(key) )

-{

-case KEY_MEM:

-•••

-}

-}

-}

-'''